Institute for Liberty (IFL)

 As part of it's “track record,” IFL describes how it “Joined the team countering the Administration's move to classify CO2 as a pollutant, has commented on the impact of new ozone regulations on energy prices, and is working to frame the importance of this issue to small business.”

 Stance on Climate Change

 “What's the man-made portion of the climate changing? […] You've got credible scientists who are saying it's actually very small.
 And in point of fact, the changes that we're going to be making, the proposals we're making in order to abate that very small part of it, will cost a tremendous amount of money.”

 According to IFL President Andrew Langer, the group receives no funding from health care firms, but he has declined to provide details.
 His comment in 2010 was that “This year has been really serendipitous for us.
 But we don't talk about specific donors.”
-In 2008 the group brought in less that $25,000 in revenue.
+In 2008, the group brought in less than $25,000 in revenue.

 According to 990 tax forms (PDF), in 2009 The Institute for Liberty received $1,846,645 in grants, bringing in a total of $242,197 in revenue after expenses.
 In that year President Andrew Langer received $118,000 in compensation.

 - Andrew Langer — President

 - Peter Roff — Senior Fellow in Strategic Policy